Thrum Quickstart Guide

 thrum init

-That's it.
-You're registered and ready to send messages.
-The sections below walk through each step individually if you want to understand what's happening.
+The sections below walk through each step individually if you want to understand what the wizard is doing.

 Step-by-Step Walkthrough